LYNNE K. RAILSBACK

 Lynne Railsback is member of the American Society of Botanical Artists.
 Other professional affiliations include the Brooklyn Botanic Garden’s Florilegium, Florida Society of Botanical Artists, the Geneva Lake Arts Foundation, Reed-Turner Woodland Botanical Artists and Venice Art Center.

 Born into an artistic family, Lynne was introduced to the world of art at a young age.
 Even in her early teens, she was willing to give up dance lessons to focus on improving her artistic skills.
 Participating in everything from free hand sketches to paintings for the yearbook, she experimented with many art forms throughout high school and college.
 Her career as a commercial interior designer allowed her to utilize her talents in the working environment.
 After retirement in 1997, she decided to fully enjoy her talents and devote time to painting.
 She shied away from taking formal art classes because she didn’t want “rules” to clog her creativity.
 Her tendency had been to create hard edge designs…kind of art deco and she wanted to do something different.
 She decided to concentrate on representing an image as accurately as possible.
 Plants turned out to be the perfect subject.
-They continue to be her focus and although she originally avoided taking classes, she recently began taking lessons from an instructor she feels will broaden her talents.
+They continue to be her focus.
 Through her paintings she hopes to educate the viewers on the beauty, importance and vulnerability of native plants in our environment.